 “He was passionate about our students and faculty, and committed his time and talents to provide opportunities for advancement,” said Gloria Moosmann, former vice president of development and the Cuyahoga Community College Foundation.
 “When he first saw his name on the Tommy LiPuma Center for Creative Arts, with tears in his eyes and a radiant smile on his face, he said, ‘I am so honored and humbled.
 I’m just a guy from Cleveland.’”

 Born in Cleveland, LiPuma first entertained a career as a barber, but after taking a job with a local music distributor, his future was set.
 He would go on to become one of the most successful producers in the music industry.

 LiPuma earned Grammys for his work on Krall’s album Live in Paris, Benson’s song “The Masquerade” from his album Breezin’, the Natalie Cole album Unforgettable . . . with Love and the Paul McCartney albums Kisses on the Bottom and Live Kisses.
 His work has resulted in 75 million albums sold and 33 Grammy nominations in all.

 LiPuma worked for various labels over his 40-year career, spending 1999 to 2011 as chairman of the Verve Music Group.
 However, he was unable to keep himself from the studio.
-His last project was as producer for Diana Krall’s Turn Up The Quiet, to be released in May.
+His last project was as producer for Diana Krall’s Turn Up The Quiet, released in May 2017.